radoslaw-medryk/atm-backend/README.md

 - `big.js` - For hanling decimal precision numbers
 - a few more small library and helpers

+### Concurrency safety

+The project ensures concurrency safety (i.e. when multiple payout operations are performed concurrently and compete for the limited amount of bills/coins).
+The project ensures there are no unexpected results (e.g. negative amount of bills/coins left, etc.) by relying on PostgreSQL function's transactional nature.

+The payout operation consists of 3 steps:
+- get available coins/bills amounts from the DB;
+- in code, find the desired combination of coins&bills to withdraw;
+- transactionally substract the amounts from the DB.
+If concurrent operation modified them to the point where there is no enough coins/bills to satisfy the payout, transaction is reverted and exception raised.

 ### Tests, linting & prettier

 This project is set up with Unit Tests using `jest`, Linting with `eslint` and `prettier` for formatting the code.